The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 A self that knows where it's going

-The phases are recursive, not linear.
+The phases are recursive.
 Where you are determines what we do.

-I work with teens, adults, and couples across Texas via telehealth.
-I'm not the right provider for psychiatric emergencies, primary substance-use treatment, court-ordered or forensic work, or medication management — if your needs fall outside what I offer, I'll say so and help you find appropriate care.
+I work with teens, adults, and couples, offering sessions in person at the McAllen office or by secure telehealth anywhere in Texas.
+I am not the right fit for psychiatric emergencies, primary substance-use treatment, court-ordered or forensic work, or medication management.
+If your needs fall outside what I offer, I will tell you and help you find appropriate care.

 Fees & insurance